 Another Hebrew word for giving is natan, which is spelled nun (נ), tav (ת), nun (נ).
-This word reads the same backward or forward.
-Thus, this Hebrew word for giving suggests the essence of what giving is all about.
-When we give we always receive in return.
-This may be seen as a loving circle that enhances any love relationship.
+This word reads the same backward or forward, forming a love circle of sorts, for when we give we always receive in return.

-The essence of ahava, therefore, involves action.
-Love is not something that simply happens to us, but something that we create through our actions when we give of ourselves to others.
+Love is not something that simply happens to us but something that we create through our actions when we give of ourselves to others.
 (Chabad)